aleks-py/aleks-py.github.io/_pages/about.md

 {: style="text-align: justify"}

 ## **Spatial and Temporal Super Resolution**
-The base video decoder creates a fixed number of frames (5 for CogVideo, 16 for Make-A-Video, and 15 for Imagen Video) that need to be upsampled temporally and spatially.
+The base video decoder creates a fixed number of frames (5 frame for CogVideo, 16 frames for Make-A-Video, and 15 frames for Imagen Video) that need to be upsampled temporally and spatially.
 {: style="text-align: justify"}

 <figure>